TODO-find-a-name/worker/README.md

 ## Reminder
 - running it on openjdk21 on macos with M3 processor seems to produce problems
-- it is necessary to do some shit for the dependencies depending on the architecture in core's build.gradle.kts
+- it is necessary to do some shit for the dependencies depending on the architecture in build.gradle.kts

 ## TODOs
 Basically everything